ramirofazio/ramirofazio/README.md

 ### Hi 👋
 I am Ramiro!
 I am a Full Stack Developer, with orientation to Security & BlockChain.
-- ✅ OPEN TO WORK.
+- ✅ Currently working to MPF (Ministerio Publico Fiscal) on the CIJ (Cuerpo de Investigaciones Judiciales).
-- 📚 Javascript & Blockchain Tutor.
+- 📚 Studing how to inprove the manual jobs and create solutions!.
 - ⚔️ Training my habilities doing freelance projects.
+Blockchain, Javascript and React Tutor at CoderHouse.
-- 🌐 Visit my [Resume](https://drive.google.com/drive/folders/1VTwnR9GBwnugsJ0-q_TJK9cipyw7jh4c?usp=sharing) for complete background and contact.
+- 🌐 Visit my [Portafolio](rfd-development.vercel.app) for complete background and contact.

 <p align = "center">